 Prerequisite: EDGU 50223.
-This course is designed to provide supervised experiences and critiques of recorded practice for the development of counselor presence and individual counseling techniques.
-Opportunities will be provided to discuss, observe, and demonstrate effective counseling behaviors.
+This course further examines counselor ethics, including records management, an overview of business/family law and professional practice, the study of current LPC rules, and other topics of counselor practice such as business and family law practice, CPS reporting, and suicidal ideation procedures.
+This course is also designed to provide supervised experiences and critiques of recorded practice for the development of counselor presence and individual counseling techniques.
+Opportunities will be provided to discuss, observe, and demonstrate effective counseling behaviors in an effort to prepare students for practice.